retifrav/rclone-rc-web-gui/README.md

 Get a package from [Releases](https://github.com/retifrav/rclone-rc-web-gui/releases) page (*or [build it](#building) from sources*).
 Set your `rclone rcd` host, port, username and password in `./js/settings.js`.

-Launch `rclone rcd` and point it to the folder with web GUI:
+Launch `rclone rcd` and point it to the folder with web UI:

 ``` sh
 $ cd /path/to/rclone-rc-web-gui